Kim Woojin: Military service

 Kim enlisted in the Republic of Korea Army on January 20, 2025, to carry out his mandatory military service.
 After receiving military recruit training, he will fulfill his military service as a member of the army band.

 False allegations

 In September 2020, Kim was accused of sexual harassment by unidentified women on the social media platform Twitter.
 One accuser alleged that, in spite of refusing his approach, Kim had attempted to touch her and her friend.
 Kim denied the allegations, stating that he "never even met that person" and had "never been to the places that they've mentioned".
 He filed a suit with the Seoul Metropolitan Police Agency against the individuals for defamation.

-The police investigation found the allegations to be completely fabricated, made up by an apparent anti-fan spreading disinformation.
+The police investigation found the allegations to be completely fabricated, made up by an apparent anti-fan.
 In addition, the police probe found that both people involved in disseminating the allegations were Brazilian nationals who had never been to South Korea or met Kim.
 In July 2021, 10x Entertainment published a documentary entitled Finger Killer, which examined the false accusations of sexual harassment made against Kim.